-The addressing scheme for the Micro800 series is much simpler.
-The process comes with defined variable names that identify the I/O points of the PLC.
+The addressing scheme for the Automation Direct Do-More Designer series is much simpler.
+The processors come with defined variable names that identify the I/O points of the PLC.
 Specifying the PLC configuration creates the I/O variable listing.
 These variable are of type BOOLEAN in the programming environment.
-A programmer creates additional bit value variables by defining them in the programming environment.
-These become the user-defined variables in the programming project.
+The variables of the form Xn are inputs.
+The variables of the form Yn are outputs.
+The value of n in both cases is an identifying integer that specifies the input/output location.
+The code Cn specifies an internal bit in the Do-More programming software. where n is an integer.
+The internal bits take the place of electromechanical control relays and do not map to any physical input/output point.

 External switches cause memory locations in input memory to change.
 Figure 3 shows how external input devices connect to PLC inputs and appear in the memory map.
 The input module in this figure has three switches attached.
 Two are normally open and one is normally closed.
 A closed switch produces a logic 1 in the PLC memory map and an open switch results in a logic 0.
 The last eight bits of this memory word (high byte) are not available for addressing since the slot contains an eight input.
 PLC input external wiring requires a power supply with the correct current type (ac or dc) and voltage level for the input module to sense changes in state of the input devices.
-System designers should consult the I/O module instruction sheets for these values.